frontenddogma/web-development-glossary/manuscript/r.md

 : → Superuser

 Root directory
 : The first or top-most directory in a hierarchy in a computer file system.
 It can be likened to the trunk of a tree, as the starting point where all branches originate from.
-The root file system is the file system contained on the same disk partition on which the root directory is located; it is the filesystem on top of which all other file systems are mounted as the system boots up.&nbsp;[†](#w-root-directory)
+The root file system is the file system contained on the same disk partition on which the root directory is located; it is the file system on top of which all other file systems are mounted as the system boots up.&nbsp;[†](#w-root-directory)

-Root em
-: A typographic unit in CSS (`rem`) that corresponds with the computed value of the font size of the root element (for HTML, the `html` element).

 Root element
 : The element that encloses all other elements in a document and is therefore the sole parent element to all other elements.
 A root element is also the root node of the DOM.
 Root elements are also called document elements.
 In HTML documents, the `html` element is the root element.&nbsp;[†](#w-root-element)

+Root em
+: A typographic unit in CSS (`rem`) that corresponds with the computed value of the font size of the root element (for HTML, the `html` element).

 Root node
 : The top-most node in a tree.
 The root node has no parent.
 It is the node at which algorithms on the tree begin, since a tree being a data structure, one can only pass from parents to children.&nbsp;[†](#w-tree)

 Rooting
-: The process of allowing users of smartphones, tablets, and other devices running the Android mobile operating system to attain privileged control (known as root access) over various Android subsystems.
+: The process of allowing users of smartphones, tablets, and other devices running the Android mobile operating system to attain privileged control (known as root access) over various subsystems.
 As Android uses the Linux kernel, rooting an Android device gives similar access to administrative (superuser) permissions as on Linux or any other Unix-like operating system.&nbsp;[†](#w-rooting)

 Round-Trip Delay Time
 : → Round-Trip Time